justinwlin/Runpod-SSH-Password/README.md

 ## SSH Password Setup

-Sets up password-based SSH access on your RunPod instance.
+Sets up password-based SSH access on your RunPod instance for the current user.

 ### Usage
 ```bash